UNICORE-EU/server-bundle/README-UPDATE.txt

 To update, the main step is to update the jar files.

-If you use the H2 database (i.e. data is stored in files in the "unicorex/data" directory), you'll need to update the DB contents.
+If you use the H2 database (i.e. data is stored in files in the "unicorex/data" directory) in version 2.1.x, you'll need to update the DB contents.
 We provide a helper script for that, details are given below.

 ***